mnfst/manifest/docs/custom-logic.md

 It is useful for situations where you have to generate a field based on other values or from an external service.
 Here are some examples:

 - Call an API to get a value and store it
-- Generate a PDF a store its path
+- Generate a PDF and store its path
 - Generate a new field by mixing several fields
 - Stamp the current date